Metachromatic leukodystrophy: Genetics

-In addition to these frequencies there is a 'pseudo'-deficiency that affects 7–15% of the population.
+In addition to these frequencies, there is a 'pseudo'-deficiency that affects 7–15% of the population.
 People with the pseudo deficiency do not have any MLD problems unless they also have affected status.
 With the current diagnostic tests, Pseudo-deficiency reports as low enzyme levels but sulfatide is processed normally so MLD symptoms do not exist.
 This phenomenon wreaks havoc with traditional approaches to Newborn Screening so new screening methods are being developed.

 Diagnosis

 Clinical examination and MRI are often the first steps in an MLD diagnosis.
 MRI can be indicative of MLD but is not adequate as a confirming test.
 An ARSA-A enzyme level blood test with a confirming urinary sulfatide test is the best biochemical test for MLD.
-The confirming urinary sulfatide is important to distinguish between MLD and pseudo-MLD blood results.
+Urinary sulfatide is important to distinguish between MLD and pseudo-MLD blood results.
 Genomic sequencing may also confirm MLD, however, there are likely more mutations than the over 200 already known to cause MLD that are not yet ascribed to MLD that cause MLD so in those cases a biochemical test is still warranted.

 Newborn screening

 MLD Foundation formally launched a newborn screening initiative in late 2017.
-The screen development started in the early 2010s at the University of Washington Gelb Biochemistry lab.
-A deidentified pilot study launched in April 2016 in Washington state.
+The screen development started in the early 2010s at the University of Washington, by Professor Michael H. Gelb.
+A deidentified pilot study was launched in April 2016 in Washington state.
 Positive results led to MLD being included in the ScreenPlus identified baby research project in New York state, which is currently scheduled to launch in Q1'2021.